openshift/hive/docs/enhancements/cluster-install-apis.md

 To support an external application providing their own ClusterInstall CRD implementation, Hive will need RBAC to be able to access those objects.
 Hive will ship with a role granting full access to the apigroup "extensions.hive.openshift.io".
 CRDs which implement the interface should use this apigroup regardless if they are in Hive or external.

+#### Registering a ClusterInstall Implementation

+For a CRD to be accepted as a valid ClusterInstall implementation it must be labeled with `contracts.hive.openshift.io/clusterinstall: "true"`.
+The Hive operator will watch for CRDs with this label and configure an admission webhook to only allow valid implementations to be referenced by a ClusterDeployment.

 ### Cluster Deprovisioning

 Today in Hive each ClusterDeployment is given a finalizer automatically, and when the API resource is deleted we create a ClusterDeprovision resource, which launches a pod to run the openshift-install deprovision process until it completes, after which the finalizer is removed and the ClusterDeployment is removed.